stineb/personal_website2/content/data_code/index.md

 [Development code](https://github.com/stineb/cwd/)

+---

 ## More code

 More of my open source code and open access model outputs:

 - [rbeni](https://github.com/stineb/rbeni): An eclectic collection of functions used in Beni's daily life, implemented as an R package.

+---

 # Data and outputs

-- [fLUE](https://doi.org/10.5281/zenodo.1158524): Fractional reduction in light use efficiency due to soil moisture stress, estimated at FLUXNET2015 Tier 1 sites, as described in Stocker et al., (2018) New Phytologist.
+- [fLUE](https://doi.org/10.5281/zenodo.1158524): Fractional reduction in light use efficiency due to soil moisture stress, estimated at FLUXNET2015 Tier 1 sites, as described in Stocker et al., (2018) *New Phytologist*.
-- [SCWDX80 and zCWDX80](https://doi.org/10.5281/zenodo.5515246): Global rooting zone water storage capacity (SCWDX80, mm) and rooting depth (zCWDX80, mm) estimates from Stocker et al., (2021).
+- [SCWDX80 and zCWDX80](https://doi.org/10.5281/zenodo.5515246): Global rooting zone water storage capacity (SCWDX80, mm) and rooting depth (zCWDX80, mm) estimates from Stocker et al., (2021) *BiorXiv*.
 - [GPP at FLUXNET Tier 1 sites from P-model](https://doi.org/10.5281/zenodo.3559850): Gross primary production, simulated by the P-model for each FLUXNET 2015 Tier 1 site.
+From stocker et al. (2020) *GMD*